 A45.
-The nature of the risk and assertion is relevant to the design of tests of details.
+The assessment of the risk or the nature of the assertion is relevant to the design of tests of details.
 For example, tests of details related to the existence or occurrence assertion may involve selecting from items contained in a financial statement amount and obtaining the relevant audit evidence.
 On the other hand, tests of details related to the completeness assertion may involve selecting from items that are expected to be included in the relevant financial statement amount and investigating whether they are included.

 A46.
-Because the assessment of the risk of material misstatement takes account of internal control, the extent of substantive procedures may need to be increased when the results from tests of controls are unsatisfactory.
+Because the assessment of the risk of material misstatement takes account of controls that the auditor plans to test, the extent of substantive procedures may need to be increased when the results from tests of controls are unsatisfactory.
 However, increasing the extent of an audit procedure is appropriate only if the audit procedure itself is relevant to the specific risk.

 A47.
 In designing tests of details, the extent of testing is ordinarily thought of in terms of the sample size.
 However, other matters are also relevant, including whether it is more effective to use other selective means of testing.
-See ISA (Ireland) 500 (Revised July 2017).6
+See ISA (Ireland) 500 (Revised July 2017).